gi-bielefeld/corer/README.md

 ## Contact

-For any question, feedback or problem, please feel free to file an issue or contact the developers via email and we will get back to you as soon as possible.
+For any question, feedback or problem, please feel free to file an issue on [GitHub](https://github.com/gi-bielefeld/corer) or contact the developers via email and we will get back to you as soon as possible.

 ## Licenses